fabian12943/Haushaltsbuch/README.md

 * Search in Transaction-Table

 ## 🛑 Known Bugs
+* On Windows only: Database can only be altered when application is run as administrator
 * Let me know if you found any bugs and I will try to fix them

 ## 🖼️ More Screenshots